-Lead is a common metal that can be found throughout our environment in the air, lead-based paint, soil, household dust, food, porcelain, pewter, and certain types of pottery.
+Lead is a common metal that can be found throughout our environment in the air, lead-based paint, soil, household dust, and food.
+It can also be found in certain types of pottery, porcelain, and pewter.
 Lead is also present in plumbing fixtures made of brass and in solder used by plumbers before 1987.